jpildush/BTH745/README.md

 ## Week 6
 A. Complete Wireframe with details (actually this time)! - Use either Google, Microsoft or Apple assets (Or something else that looks nice!)
   Wireframes must be complex - this means every button that goes somewhere or looks interactable must do so!
-Even if the destination is   just another dummy page.
+Even if the destination is   another screen that is a dummy - if there are links or button those pages, they should be redirected further to those pages.

-B. Come up with 3 tasks and do them yourself.
+B. Your application should fully be able to set their preferences, search for an apartment, and contact the seller.
 Record the number of screens required as well as the time it takes to do that task within your application.
-As a bonus - create 2 short survey questions that is tailored specifically for your application
+As a bonus - create 2 short survey questions that is tailored specifically for your application.

 C. Nov 2 is the next class where we will be testing.
 You are required to be here to help test your app!